 Filters have to be as specific and relevant.
 Based on the type of products you offer, you need to implement and maintain the filters that meet all your user’s search queries.
-Colour, size, price, brand rating, and other category-specific filters just to name a few.
+Color, size, price, brand rating, and other category-specific filters just to name a few.

 Just implementing product filters to your website may increase the conversion rate by 26%.
 Along with that, only a small percentage of companies offer good filtering options.
 Therefore, this is your chance to stand out from the competition and deliver the best user experience.

-Filters also work great for search engine optimisation.
+Filters also work great for search engine optimization.
 If users are able to navigate your website with easily and quickly with SEO filters, then Google will notice this and rank accordingly.
 As a result, better visibility in the search results is guaranteed, and new users are more likely to see and visit your eCommerce store.

 One of the main advantages of using filters is that users are able to see a certain product category, whether it’s a brand or a type of product that they are looking for.

 If your online store sells just a few products, you can opt for basic filtering (unfortunately, like almost all websites awarded for the best eCommerce designs in 2019 do).
 However, the more range of products you offer, the more filters you should provide for easy navigation on your website.
 Filters are a great chance to introduce a variety of products, gain a broader audience, and drive more sales.